 - Gollum even more so.
 He fell to the Ring's influence almost immediately after finding it and murdered his best friend for it.

 - In point of fact, Sauron's downfall was ultimately a consequence of his inability to conceive that any individual could defy this trope for long where the One Ring is concerned.
 He was almost right actually.

 - In Poul Anderson's World Without Stars, the crew of a crashed starship must survive among the primitive natives of a planet mostly conquered by a race of telepaths.
 Before meeting a group of these telepaths in person, the protagonist specifically explains to the reader that telepathic powers aren't actually that dangerous because "you know your own nervous system better than anyone, and you're closer to it".
 And then it turns out that one slightly odd member of the crew was the victim of a botched medical procedure on his brain which resulted in him essentially no longer being able to recognize himself.
 And so the telepaths are able to immediately convince him to switch sides.

-- Dirty Coward Peter Pettigrew in Harry Potter was one of these, but his best friends never realized this at all.
+- Peter Pettigrew was one of these, but his best friends never realized this at all.
 Some fanfics also subvert this trope by making the reason Sirius distrusted Remus either wrong conclusions due to mix-ups combined with Remus's lycanthropy, or having Remus be framed by Peter without Remus realizing it.

 - Some Gospel passages in the New Testament have Judas be one of these, often questioning Jesus' teachings.

 - All male confessors from Sword of Truth are this, since they do not need the recovery time necessary to restore their powers as female confessors do, and in such develop this unquenchable blood lust even before they hit adolescence.
 Because of this, male infanticide is practiced, making the confessors a One-Gender Race.

 - Lionel is easily corrupted by his own paranoia in The Sea Hawk.